AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 I tested each of the Client and User stories which were used to determine the features, functions and styling of the CPC website.
 See the results of these tests here;

 #### Client Stories ####
-> - [x] “One of the main goals of the website is to grow the membership of Cill na Martra Pool Club, and to provide value to visitors in the information is provides about the CPC.” - Result: The site describes what the club is, what the benefits are of being a member, and how leagues operate.
+> - [x] “One of the main goals of the website is to grow the membership of Cill na Martra Pool Club, and to provide value to visitors in the information is provides about the CPC.” - TEST RESULT: The site describes what the club is, what the benefits are of being a member, and how leagues operate.
-> - [x] “The website must give Club organisers a place to add new members and create and edit Leagues.
+> - [x] “The website must give Club organisers a place to add new members and create and edit Leagues. - TEST RESULT:
-> - [x] “The website must allow users on the site to view the current League Table.”
+> - [x] “The website must allow users on the site to view the current League Table.” - TEST RESULT:
-> - [x] “The website must allow new members to register and join the Club.”
+> - [x] “The website must allow new members to register and join the Club.” - TEST RESULT:
-> - [x] “The website must provide an area where club members can view their current League statistics.”
+> - [x] “The website must provide an area where club members can view their current League statistics.” - TEST RESULT:
 > - [x] “The website must provide an area where club members can add a Match result when they have acted as a Match Referee.
-Adding a match must update the League Table and a members League statistics appropriately.”
+Adding a match must update the League Table and a members League statistics appropriately.” - TEST RESULT:
-> - [x] “The website must provide an area where club members can edit and update their Account information.”
+> - [x] “The website must provide an area where club members can edit and update their Account information.” - TEST RESULT:
-> - [x] “The website must provide an area where site Admininstrators can add a new League."
+> - [x] “The website must provide an area where site Admininstrators can add a new League." - TEST RESULT:
-> - [x] “The website must provide an area where site Admininstrators can add a new Player/Member."
+> - [x] “The website must provide an area where site Admininstrators can add a new Player/Member." - TEST RESULT:
-> - [x] “The website must provide an area where site Admininstrators can edit or delete a League."
+> - [x] “The website must provide an area where site Admininstrators can edit or delete a League." - TEST RESULT:
-> - [x] “The website must allow users to find contact details for Club organisers and include a Contact Us form.”
+> - [x] “The website must allow users to find contact details for Club organisers and include a Contact Us form.” - TEST RESULT:
-> - [x] “The website must have a section showing banner adverts for CPC sponsors.”
+> - [x] “The website must have a section showing banner adverts for CPC sponsors.” - TEST RESULT:
-> - [x] “The website must be mobile-friendly.”
+> - [x] “The website must be mobile-friendly.” - TEST RESULT:
 > - [x] “The website colours must be dark.
-The website will be used by Players at Match events on their mobile phones, and so a dark colour scheme will ensure that viewing the website while near a pool table will reduce the risk of Player distraction.”
+The website will be used by Players at Match events on their mobile phones, and so a dark colour scheme will ensure that viewing the website while near a pool table will reduce the risk of Player distraction.” - TEST RESULT:

 #### User Stories ####
-> - [x] “I want to learn about what the CPC is.”
+> - [x] “I want to learn about what the CPC is.” - TEST RESULT:
-> - [x] “I want to be able to view the current League Table.”
+> - [x] “I want to be able to view the current League Table.” - TEST RESULT:
-> - [x] “I want to be able to register and sign-up to join the CPC.”
+> - [x] “I want to be able to register and sign-up to join the CPC.” - TEST RESULT:
-> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost.
+> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost. - TEST RESULT:
-> - [x] “If I act as a Referee for a League Match, I want to be able to record the Match result and update the current League Table.”
+> - [x] “If I act as a Referee for a League Match, I want to be able to record the Match result and update the current League Table.” - TEST RESULT:
-> - [x] “I want to be able to edit and update my Account information."
+> - [x] “I want to be able to edit and update my Account information." - TEST RESULT:
-> - [x] “I want to be able to find contact infromation for the CPC, and be able to send a message to the CPC organisers."
+> - [x] “I want to be able to find contact infromation for the CPC, and be able to send a message to the CPC organisers." - TEST RESULT:

 #### [Back To Top ^ ](#top-of-page) ####